 1. Increased Engagement & Improved Productivity

-Studies have shown that the first 3 months (90 days) of employment are pivotal to building rapport with the management, company, and coworkers.
-When support levels are high from the leaders and team, new employees usually have a more positive attitude about their job, which also motivates them to work harder.
+Studies have shown that the first 3 months (90 days) of employment are pivotal in building rapport with the management, company, and coworkers.
+When support levels are high from the leaders and team, new employees will usually have a more positive attitude about their job, which will also motivate them to work harder.
 Hence, offering direction and support improves productivity and helps cultivate and maintain spirits high while a new hire is trying to become a valuable addition to the team.
 In any other case, chances are the new employee will not make it much further than 3-4 months.
 That aside, effective onboarding programmes can also improve the performance of other staff members by up to almost 12%, according on study findings.

 2. Improved Retention